christmann/recs-redfish-api/applications/redfish-documentor/README.md

 #### --oem

-This parameter accepts a comma-separared list of prefixes to identify OEM extension namespaces.
+This optional parameter accepts a comma-separared list of prefixes to identify OEM extension namespaces.

 #### --filter

-This parameter points to a filter file, which specifies the properties to be ignored during the documentation generation.
+This optional parameter points to a filter file, which specifies the properties to be ignored during the documentation generation.
 It has to be a valid JSON file.
 An example can be seen in the **config** folder.
 Note: Setting the value __true__ for a property within that filter file will completely ignore the corresponding property, whereas properties with the value __false__ will be documented but greyed out in the documentation.

+#### --operations

+This optional parameter points to a operations file, which specifies the available operations (other than GET) per defined Resource.
+If not specified, only GET operations will be available.

+#### --schema

+This optional parameter points to the folder where the used schema files will be copied to.
+If not specified, no schema files will be copied.

+#### --generatecode

+This optional parameter points to the base folder where the java files will be generated.
+This folder will be cleared automatically before new code is generated.
+If not specified, no code is generated.

+#### --basepackage

+This optional parameter specifies the name of the base java package for the generated java classes.
+This parameter has to be set, if 'generatecode' is set.